-Five studies (Eichholtz, Kok, & Quigley, 2010, 2013; Fuerst & McAllister, 2011a, 2011b; Wiley, Benefield, & Johnson, 2010), summarized in Zhang et al. (2018), have analyzed rental and sales data for EnergyStar and U.S. Green Building Council (USGBC) Leadership in Energy and Environmental Design (LEED) certified office buildings in the United States.
+Five studies [47-51], summarized in Zhang, Wu and Liu (46), have analyzed rental and sales data for EnergyStar and U.S. Green Building Council (USGBC) Leadership in Energy and Environmental Design (LEED) certified office buildings in the United States.
 The rental premiums have a wide range depending on the study, with EnergyStar-certified office buildings get a 3.0 % to 10.5 % rental premium and LEED-certified buildings get a 4.1 % to 18.9 % premium.
 Similar results are found in the building sale data for EnergyStar (5.1 % to 31.0 %) and LEED (11.7 % to 28.4 %) certified buildings.
 Additionally, buildings receiving the highest LEED rating (platinum) realized the greatest rental and sale premiums.
-These publications as well as others are also summarized Jungclaus et al. (2017), Lohse and Zhivov (2019), and RMI (2015b), which are focused on energy efficiency studies that have implications for energy efficiency retrofits that achieve at least 30% energy savings in a building, often referred to as DER.
+These publications as well as others are also summarized Jungclaus, et al. (52), Lohse and Zhivov (53), and RMI (54), which are focused on energy efficiency studies that have implications for energy efficiency retrofits that achieve at least 30% energy savings in a building, often referred to as DER.
 The rental premium range is stated at 2.1 % to 17.0 % while sale premiums are 11.1 % to 26.0 %.
-Bleyl et al. (2019) estimates rental and sales premiums from DER projects to be 1.0 % to 5.3 % and 2.5 % to 6.5 %, respectively.
-Bond and Devine (2016) finds that green multifamily residential buildings realize an 8.9 % rental premium while other studies have looked at singlefamily residential buildings (Aroul and Hansz (2012); Kok and Kahn (2012)), showing the results above are not exclusive to commercial space.
+Bleyl, et al. (55) estimates rental and sales premiums from DER projects to be 1.0 % to 5.3 % and 2.5 % to 6.5 %, respectively.
+Bond and Devine (56) finds that green multifamily residential buildings realize an 8.9 % rental premium while other studies have looked at single-family residential buildings (Aroul and Hansz (57), Kok and Kahn (58)), showing the results above are not exclusive to commercial space.

-DOE's Building Technology Office (BTO) (DOE BTO, 2017) analyzed 131 commercial office properties owned by a single real estate company to determine if there are statistical differences in market value, net operating income, occupancy, rent, operating expenses, and rent concessions between green and non-green properties.
+DOE's Building Technology Office (BTO) [59] analyzed 131 commercial office properties owned by a single real estate company to determine if there are statistical differences in market value, net operating income, occupancy, rent, operating expenses, and rent concessions between green and non-green properties.
 Even with a minimal dataset, the study found statistically significant (>95%) premiums for market value (8.4 %) and net operating income (28.8 %) and lower operating expenses (-17.6 %).
 Additionally, occupancy rates were marginally statistically significant (>90 %) with 6.2 % higher rate.
 Rent and rental concessions were not statistically significant, but the magnitude showed higher rents (4.3 %) and lower rental concessions (-6.9 %).

-Dodge Data & Analytics (2018) analyzes data collected by a worldwide survey in 2018 related to the green building market.
+Dodge Data & Analytics (60) analyzes data collected by a worldwide survey in 2018 related to the green building market.
 Customer demand and environmental regulations are the primary drivers of green construction in U.S. with a focus on occupant health and well-being while concerns remain focused on first costs and overall affordability.
 Appropriately estimating the added value of green construction could alleviate those economic concerns.
 Of all respondents, 74 % stated that new green buildings have higher initial costs with 79 % stating the simple payback for green buildings is less than 10 years.
 The respondents also viewed new green buildings to have a higher asset value, with 83 % (30 %) of owners and 63 % (27 %) of architects and contractors expecting at least a 3 % (10 %) increase, respectively.
 Of all respondents, 82 % stated that green retrofits have a simple payback less than 10 years and higher asset values with 41 % (14 %) of owners and 62 % (34 %) of architects and contractors expecting at least a 5 % (10 %) increase, respectively.
 Owners appear to view new green buildings better than retrofits while architects and contractors view retrofits as the better investment.
 U.S. respondents reported an expected payback for green investments of seven years.